Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Repeat the Academic Year

 Students may have to repeat an academic year.
-KHSC-KansasCOM reserves the right to approve a request to repeat a year or require students to repeat a year of the curriculum.
+KHSU-KansasCOM reserves the right to approve a request to repeat a year or require students to repeat a year of the curriculum.

 This is done in one of two ways: